-- (i) Refers to two (2) commercial papers of the issuer Deutsche Telekom, with maturity under 3 months and with average interest rate of 3.84% - (ii) At 31 December 2022 HT has deposited an amount of EUR 30,000 thousand via reverse repurchase agreement of Croatian government bonds CROATIA 1,75% 03/04/41 (ISIN: XS2309433899) which matured in 2023. - (iii) Short-term deposits are made for varying periods of between one day and three months, depending on the immediate cash requirements of the Group and the Company, and earn interest at the respective short-term deposit rates.
+- (i) Refers to four (4) commercial papers of the issuer Deutsche Telekom, with maturity under 3 months and with average interest rate of 2.95%. - (ii) Short-term deposits are made for varying periods of between one day and three months, depending on the immediate cash requirements of the Group and the Company, and earn interest at the respective short-term deposit rates.
+At the Group level, in 2024 interest rates on deposits ranged from 2.55% to 3.85%.